evanw/thinscript/README.md

 The syntax is inspired by TypeScript and the compiler is open source and bootstrapped (it can compile itself).

 This is still an experiment and isn't intended for real use yet.
-The generated code currently doesn't delete anything.
+The biggest issue is that the generated code currently doesn't delete anything (garbage collection is planned but not yet implemented).
-WebAssembly is a volatile work-in-progress and the binary format will be changed before the final release.
+Also the WebAssembly specification is still being developed and the current binary format will stop working when WebAssembly is officially released.
-Debugging support for WebAssembly is non-existent in current implementations.
-You get the idea.

 ## Demo